donaldboulton/publiuslogic/src/pages/blog/gatsby-react-disqus-comments.md

   disqusConfig()
 ```

 You can customize what string the Comment Count component displays depending on how many comments a post has by going to your Disqus admin settings [as described here](https://help.disqus.com/installation/customizing-comment-count-link-text).
-For instance you might want to change the text "0 comments" to something more inspiring like "Start a discussion!". :wink:
+For instance you might want to change the text '0 comments' to something more inspiring like 'Start a discussion!'. :wink:

 ![Disqus community admin settings](/img/disqus-community-admin-settings.png)